The Northrop F-20 evolved from the F-5G design study, which in turn evolved from the F-5E.

 As I need the fuselage halves of the complete LS kit as a reference for turning the abandoned kit back into an F-20, first thing to do is restoring the rear fuselage of the abandoned kit.

-Once that fuselage is restored, its nose needs to be replaced by one cut from a Revell F-5E kit (cat.nr.
-04018), again using the LS kits fuselage halves as a reference for getting the length of the nose right (base of windshield to rear edge of fuselage).
+Once that fuselage is restored, its nose needs to be replaced by one cut from a Revell F-5E kit (either cat.nr.
+04018 or 04003), again using the LS kits fuselage halves as a reference for getting the length of the nose right (base of windshield to rear edge of fuselage).

 The nr.3 aircraft can be completed once the fuselage of the nr.1 aircraft is converted.

-This page is split into two build reports:
+This page is split into four build reports:

 The fuselage of the Nr.1 airframe differs from the others in a number of ways: